Become a Language Conversation Partner

 Language Conversation Partners (LCPs) are current Stanford students who help language students practice their conversation skills during one-to-one appointments.
 LCPs primarily support oral conversation practice; they do not go over grammar or help with homework.
 They are selected in a competitive process each winter quarter for the following academic year.
 We give priority to undergraduates but will also consider applications from graduate students.

-Applications for the 21-22 LCP cohort are now being accepted on a rolling basis: German and Italian.
+Applications for the 21-22 LCP cohort are now being accepted on a rolling basis: German.

 Languages Offered for Conversation Practice